 Browse our press releases

-By gender, two-thirds of the passers are female while the rest are male.
+By sex, 68% of applicants are female while 32% are male.

 Subsequent PLMAT dates are set on April 2, 16, 23, and 30; May 7, 14, 21, and 28; and June 4 and 11, 2023.
 Exam schedules, requirements, and further instructions have been sent to the registered email addresses of applicants.

 Civic group Charity First Foundation assured its continuing support to students of the Pamantasan ng Lungsod ng Maynila (PLM).

 Officials of Charity First met with PLM President Emmanuel Leyco on Friday, March 24 in a courtesy visit.
 In the meeting, the group assured the University of the sustained provision of scholarship grants to poor but deserving undergraduate students.

 Charity First started providing scholarships to PLM students in 2002 and has since expanded the program over the last 20 years.
 Currently, there are 43 Charity First scholars in PLM who receive a grant worth P18,000 per term and they are looking to expand the number of scholarship beneficiaries in the University.